Amy Wagers: Education and research

 and one from Blood (August 2008).

 The researcher was dismissed from the lab and later sanctioned by the U.S. Government's Office of Research Integrity (ORI), part of the Department of Health and Human Services.

 In 2018, Harvard Medical School announced that Wagers had accepted the position of co-chair of the Department of Stem Cells and Regenerative Biology, co-leading the Department with Chair Paola Arlotta.

-Personal life

-Wagers enjoys trapeze lessons and skydiving.